ba-st/GitHub-setup/README.md

   </p>

-I will create a base project structure for a Pharo project following the [ba-st](https://github.com/ba-st) conventions.
+It will create a base project structure for a Pharo project following the [ba-st](https://github.com/ba-st) conventions.

 ## License
 - The code is licensed under [MIT](LICENSE).